 From Breaking Bad to making good - the chemistry of drugs David K Smith, University of York

-Walter White – anti-hero of TV series Breaking Bad – used his knowledge as a chemistry teacher to synthesise illegal drugs.
-We will explore how ‘bad’ drugs (such as crystal meth) and good drugs (such as antibiotics), work, and consider cutting-edge research from our labs in York to glimpse the future of medicine.
+Walter White (Breaking Bad) used his knowledge as a chemistry teacher to synthesise illegal drugs.
+We will explore how ‘bad’ drugs (such as crystal meth) and good drugs (such as antibiotics), work, and consider cutting-edge research to glimpse the future of medicine.

 About David K Smith